Dowell-Lab/srworkshop/day05/worksheets/Worksheets.md

 * This is where we actually use the for loop
 4. Now edit the script run_d5-fastq-to-tdf.sh to run.
 a.
 Edit the OUTDIR variable to point to wherever you want (I'd recommend your day5).
 b.
 Read the annotations and make sure you understand what's happening.
-Ask for help if you don't.
+Check out the variables to which you're assigning values in the script to see what you're doing.
+If you don't understand what's happening, hold up a red sticky note.
 c.
 Now run the script with `bash run_d5-fastq-to-tdf.sh`
     * You should see output like this:
     ```